Warfarin: History

-In the early 1920s, an outbreak occurred of a previously unrecognized cattle disease in the northern United States and Canada.
+In the early 1920s, an outbreak of a previously unrecognized cattle disease occurred in the northern United States and Canada.
 Cattle were haemorrhaging after minor procedures, and on some occasions spontaneously.
-For example, 21 of 22 cows died after dehorning, and 12 of 25 bulls died after castration.
-All of these animals had bled to death.
+For example, 21 of 22 cows died after dehorning and 12 of 25 bulls died after castration, all by bleeding to death.

 In 1921, Frank Schofield, a Canadian veterinary pathologist, determined that the cattle were ingesting moldy silage made from sweet clover, and that this was functioning as a potent anticoagulant.
 Only spoiled hay made from sweet clover (grown in northern states of the US and in Canada since the turn of the century) produced the disease.
 Schofield separated good clover stalks and damaged clover stalks from the same hay mow, and fed each to a different rabbit.
 The rabbit that had ingested the good stalks remained well, but the rabbit that had ingested the damaged stalks died from a haemorrhagic illness.
 A duplicate experiment with a different sample of clover hay produced the same result.
 In 1929, North Dakota veterinarian Lee M. Roderick demonstrated that the condition was due to a lack of functioning prothrombin.

 The identity of the anticoagulant substance in spoiled sweet clover remained a mystery until 1940.
 In 1933, Karl Paul Link and his laboratory of chemists working at the University of Wisconsin set out to isolate and characterize the haemorrhagic agent from the spoiled hay.
-Five years were needed before Link's student, Harold A. Campbell, recovered 6 mg of crystalline anticoagulant.
-Next, Link's student, Mark A. Stahmann, took over the project and initiated a large-scale extraction, isolating 1.8 g of recrystallized anticoagulant in about 4 months.
-This was enough material for Stahmann and Charles F. Huebner to check their results against Campbell's, and to thoroughly characterize the compound.
+Five years were needed before Link's student Harold A. Campbell recovered 6 mg of crystalline anticoagulant.
+Next, Mark A. Stahmann, another of Link's students, took over the project and initiated a large-scale extraction, isolating 1.8 g of recrystallized anticoagulant in about 4 months.
+This was enough material for Stahmann and Charles F. Huebner to check their results against Campbell's and to thoroughly characterize the compound.
 Through degradation experiments, they established that the anticoagulant was 3,3'-methylenebis-(4-hydroxycoumarin), which they later named dicoumarol.
 They confirmed their results by synthesizing dicoumarol and proving in 1940 that it was identical to the naturally occurring agent.